 This exciting event comprises a great variety of wushu activities, ranging from taolu, sanda, and lion dance demonstration to engaging the participation of local residents and tourists and further developing their insights into this traditional sport via performances and competitions.
 Moreover, it provides a diversifying communication platform for wushu enthusiasts to learn and train as well as to exchange and share their experiences in practising wushu amongst one another.

-Recognised as the most internationally prestigious event on the local calendar, the legendary Macau Grand Prix – now edging into its sixth decade – pits the best motorcycle, WTCC and Formula 3 racers in the world against each other and the clock in dedicated competitions along the narrow, twisting Guia street circuit of Macao city.
-The high-pitched whine of racing engines, the roar of the crowd, and the adrenalin-charged atmosphere make for a colourful four days of non-stop, head-turning excitement.
+Recognised as the most internationally prestigious event on the local calendar, the legendary Macau Grand Prix – now edging into its sixth decade since 1954 –pits the best motorcycle, WTCC and Formula 3 racers in the world against each other and the clock in dedicated competitions along the narrow, twisting Guia street circuit of Macao city, and is known for being the only street circuit racing event in which both car and motorcycle races are held.

 The venue booking service is divided into individual bookings and group bookings.
 Individual bookings can be made by visiting the sports facilities or through our online booking system.
 Residents or groups may rent the venues within the Public Sports Facilities Network according to need.
 Details